rivtDocs/rivtdocs.github.io/docs/index.md

 from previous projects, including calculations, enables an engineer to explore more options to improve performance, reduce cost and respond to industry changes.

-Many effective engineering calculation programs are available, but they include barriers to widespread sharing.
+Many effective engineering calculation programs are available but they include barriers to widespread document sharing.
 A few well known programs are listed in the table below.
-The first is high initial software costs that continue because of constantly changing file formats requiring program upgrades.
+The first restriction is high initial software costs, often on a per computer basis, that continue beyond the initial purchase because of frequent changes requiring program upgrades.
 In addition, because files and interfaces are incompatible between the different programs, multiple software purchases and learning curves are required when sharing.
 Other limitations include software that does not easily produce formatted reports, provide version control or easily integrate with external programs.

 **Program Comparison**